Lisa M. Tittemore

 - Participates in mentoring activities, including with Women’s Bar Association of Massachusetts, Tufts Lawyers Association.

 Bar and Court Admissions

 - Member of the American Bar Association, American Intellectual Property Law Association, Boston Bar Association, Boston Patent Law Association, Federal Bar Association, International Trademark Association, Massachusetts Bar Association, Pharmaceutical Trademarks Group, Women’s Bar Association of Massachusetts and Women in Bio.

 - Member of the bar of the Supreme Judicial Court of Massachusetts, and the bars of the United States Courts of Appeal for the First and Federal Circuits, the United States District Courts for the District of Massachusetts, the Eastern District of Wisconsin, and the Eastern District of Texas.

-- Selected for inclusion into the 2013 edition of the Martindale-Hubbell® Bar Register of Preeminent Women Lawyers™.
+- Selected for inclusion in the Martindale-Hubbell® Bar Register of Preeminent Women Lawyers™.
 Fewer than 5% of women lawyers have been recognized with an AV Preeminent Rating.